The Grey Lady

 by Alex Temporale

-ALEX TEMPORALE is principal of ATA Architects Inc., in Toronto and Oakville, and a director of the Built Environment Open Forum.
+ALEX TEMPORALE is principal emeritus of ATA Architects Inc., in Burlington, and a director of the Built Environment Open Forum.

 Previous